ImmortalProgrammer/iWeatherify/README.md

 # Directory

+### backend Directory
+* It is very important that you have the database set up correctly (as mentioned in Instructions)
+*
+* When you have the 'dist' folder created after using vue to compile the project, it's important to have the backend folder with all the .php files in the same directory.

-### Img Directory
+### img Directory

 * Holds all the static images related to the project

-### Public Directory
+### public Directory

 * This holds index.html, which is self-evident in its function (main html root)

-### Src Directory
+### src Directory

 * The src directory holds the bulk of the code for the project

 * The NavBar Folder holds navbar.vue, which is the main navigation for logged in users

 * The components folder in the src directory holds the various folders pertaining to webpages and inside those subfolders holds the vue files (html, css, javascript) for that particular page.

 * App.vue is the root of the program, think of it as a main method, but for vue